 If you have ever visited Monte Carlo Casino, you probably noticed the “Florentine Graces” painted by Paul Gevrais.
 There is a reason this piece of art depicting famous courtesans decorates the Salle Blanche.
 It is no secret that Cléo de Mérode, La Belle Otéro and Liane de Pougy were regular visitors of the Monte Carlo Casino.
-Also known as Les Grandes Horizontales, they were famous along the French Riviera and warmly welcomed at the most popular casino of the Cote d’Azur.
+Also known as Les Grandes Horizontales, they were famous along the French Riviera and the most popular casino of the Cote d’Azur.

 On a February night in 1897, the stunning Carolina Otéro of Spain made her appearance in the Casino gambling rooms.
 She had not yet turned 30, but her fame swept through the world.
 She was a dancer at Les Folies Bergeres in Paris, touring around Europe, the United States and Russia.
 Many wealthy and powerful men lost their heads over her beauty.
 Her incredible dark eyes sparked duels between her lovers.